 Radiological imaging for diagnosis work injury are tests to help the doctor make a successful diagnosis.
-To get the best results attorneys at McCormick Law Office use MRI and other tests to support a doctor's opinion that an injured worker's condition is work-related.
+To get the best results attorneys at [nap_names id=”FIRM-NAME-1″] use MRI and other tests to support a doctor’s opinion that an injured worker’s condition is work-related.
 Imaging is trustworthy, honest evidence to help get workers comp benefits.

 X-rays show problems with bones, such as infection, bone tumors, or fractures, and information about degeneration in the spine, such as the amount of space in the neural foramina and between the discs.

 Special X-rays called flexion and extension X-rays help to determine if there is instability between vertebrae.
 These X-rays are taken from the side as one leans as far forward and then as far backward as possible.
 Comparing the two X-rays shows how much motion occurs between each spinal segment.

 The magnetic resonance imaging (MRI) scan is painless and noninvasive using magnetic waves to create pictures of the spine in slices.
 The MRI scan shows the spine bones as well as the soft tissue structures such as the discs, joints, and nerves.

 The computed tomography (CT) scan is a special type of X-ray that shows slices of bone tissue.
 The machine uses a computer and X-rays to create these slices, used primarily when problems are suspected in the bones.